ahmed-debbech/postgres_protocol_impl/README.md

 No, no, no i am not trying to build a new connector client.
 There are plenty of them already.

-My obsession with how the underlying stuff are working and how my prod-ready app communicates with a database and what are the behind the scenes of `userRepo.save(user)` (the java/spring realm) and enough curiosity made me do this.
+My obsession with how the underlying stuff is working and how my prod-ready app communicates with a database and what are the behind the scenes of `userRepo.save(user)` (the java/spring realm) and enough curiosity made me do this.

-Though. if you finding this helpful for your next Postgres driver, then go ahead and fork it.
+Though. if you find this helpful for your next Postgres driver, then go ahead and fork it.

 #### Because it's s a learning process...